Tony-Xiayi-Ding/Tony-Xiayi-Ding.github.io/aboutme.md

 - [Project 1](https://tony-xiayi-ding.github.io/BST260-Final-Project/): Prediction on All-NBA Teams Selection (using **R**).
 - [Project 2](https://tony-xiayi-ding.github.io/2022-12-24-diabetes-readmission/): Diabetes Hospital Readmission Prediction (using **Python**)
-- [Project 3](https://tony-xiayi-ding-bmi706-2023-ps3-streamlit-app-bg5nwe.streamlit.app/): Interactive Data Visualization on Age-specific Cancer Mortality Rates
+- [Project 3](https://tony-xiayi-ding-bmi706-2023-ps3-streamlit-app-bg5nwe.streamlit.app/): Interactive Data Visualization on Age-specific Cancer Mortality Rates (using **Python**)

 I'm also listed on the official [Harvard webiste](https://www.hsph.harvard.edu/biostatistics/masters-students/) if you would like to check it out.